anhinga/2019-python-drafts/README.md

  * pyglet
  * trio-websocket
  * vispy
- * with-javascript-clients (mix of JavaScript, Python, and websockets)
+ * with-javascript-clients (trying to work with mix of JavaScript clients, Python servers, and websockets)

 ## online books and manuals